| |

 About Horsley Hills

-Some travel guides call it the Ooty of Andhra Pradesh, but I don’t agree with them.
-It’s not really a hill station, but rather a resort.
+It's a tiny but one of the most well-maintained and enjoyable hill stations near Bangalore.
 A large area at the hill-top which is beautifully developed into a tourist spot.
 There is a small environment park, a zoo, a couple of hotels managed by APTDC, few coffee plantations and some outstanding viewpoints.

 Horsley Hills